-Prior to the preparation of our report, we reviewed the details of the new bridge installation including the end treatment options based on the regulatory restrictions and the cost estimates that we were to review.
+Prior to the preparation of our report, we reviewed the details of the new replacement bridge installation including the end treatment options based on the regulatory restrictions and the cost estimates that we were to review.
+Subsequent to the on-site meeting, it was established that the owner prefers a 16.0 metre (52.5') long pipe that will result in approximately a 6.1 metre (20') top width to maintain current access and have sloped end treatments.

-Based on our detailed survey, investigations, examinations, and discussions with the affected property owner, we would recommend that a new access bridge be constructed in the North Rear Road Drain South Side at the location and to the general parameters as established in our design drawings attached herein.
+Based on our detailed survey, investigations, examinations, and input from the affected property owner, we would recommend that a new replacement access bridge be constructed in the Little Drain at the location and to the general parameters as established in our design drawings attached herein.

 During the course of our investigations, this drainage project was discussed and reviewed with E.R.C.A., to deal with any Authority issues and comments related to this Municipal drain.
-In the interest of fish habitat and migration, E.R.C.A. requires that the invert of any new bridge be embedded below the design or existing bottom of the drain a minimum of 10% of the bridge opening height to ensure a continued path for fish migration through the access bridge.
 To prevent flooding and adverse impacts upstream, the new structure needs to provide an equivalent level of service to the adjacent structures.
-Therefore, based on this, we have made provisions to use a corrugated steel pipe culvert as set out below, similar to the structure a short distance downstream.
-The North Rear Road Drain South Side is located within the Regulated Area and is under the jurisdiction of the E.R.C.A., and therefore all work has to comply with the current mitigation provisions of the E.R.C.A.
+Therefore, based on this, we have made provisions to use a corrugated steel pipe culvert as set out below, similar to the structures a short distance upstream.
+The Drain is located within the Regulated Area and is under the jurisdiction of the E.R.C.A., and therefore all work requires obtaining a permit and has to comply with the current mitigation provisions of the E.R.C.A.
 Details of these mitigation measures are included in the Specifications and Appendix "REI-A" forming part of this report.